sufyanshoaib/sufyanshoaib.github.io/_posts/2015-01-29-grails-elasticsearch.markdown

 So, lets quickly create a grails project for Events searching:

-Note: Make sure you have latest version of grails, for more information checkout gvmtools.net and jdk is installed with 1.7 version (or above)
+Note: Make sure you have latest version of grails (for this example I used grails v3.19), for more information checkout gvmtools.net and jdk is installed with 1.7 version (or above)

->$> grails CreateApp GrailsES
+>$ grails create-app GrailsES --profile=rest-api

->$> cd GrailsES
+>$ cd GrailsES

 Create a domain, controller and service:

->$> grails CreateDomainClass com.sufyan.demo.Event
+>$ grails create-domain-resource com.sufyan.demo.Event

->$> grails CreateController com.sufyan.demo.Event
+>$ grails create-restful-controller com.sufyan.demo.Event

->$> grails CreateService com.sufyan.demo.Event
+>$ grails create-service com.sufyan.demo.Event

-Modify BuildConfig.groovy to add elasticsearch plugin dependency
+Add elasticsearch plugin by adding its dependency in build.gradle
 {% highlight xml %}
+    compile "org.grails.plugins:elasticsearch:1.0.0"
+{% endhighlight %}

+or if you are using Grails v2.* or older, add dependency in  BuildConfig.groovy
+{% highlight xml %}
 plugins {
-	runtime ":elasticsearch:0.1.0"
+	runtime ":elasticsearch:1.0.0"
 }
 {% endhighlight %}

-And incase you want to integrate with intellij IDEA IDE,
->$>grails integrate-with --intellij

-Perform compile so that grails download any dependencies:
->$>grails compile

 Elasticsearch grails plugin, by default, perform auto indexing of domains which are annotated with `searchable` class property set to true as soon as the domain is save or update.